hamzaq2000/libai/README.md

 ## Documentation

 API documentation appears in the header files with parameter descriptions, return value specifications, and memory ownership requirements.
 See `ai.h` for the complete API reference.

+## Technical Considerations

+The underlying Apple Intelligence models operate with a 4096 token context limit.
+While session chaining can help manage longer conversations, developers should carefully consider this constraint in their implementation design.

+Looking forward, as on-device AI models expand to additional platforms like Windows and Android, this library is designed to support those ecosystems through a unified abstraction layer.

 ---